fczuardi/fellowship/README.md

 - [Electronic Frontier Foundation (EFF)](https://www.eff.org/) - A leading non-profit organization defending civil liberties in the digital world, promoting digital privacy, and fostering the development of privacy-enhancing technologies.
 - [TAZ - Temporary Autonomous Zones](https://en.wikipedia.org/wiki/Temporary_Autonomous_Zone) - A concept that emphasizes the creation of temporary spaces outside of formal control, introduced by Hakim Bey.
 - [Cypherpunks Mailing List](https://en.wikipedia.org/wiki/Cypherpunk) - A historic mailing list where cypherpunks discussed and developed cryptography, privacy, and digital currency technologies.
+- [Internet Archive](https://archive.org/) - A non-profit digital library offering millions of free books, movies, software, music, websites, and more, dedicated to preserving digital content and providing access to historical collections.
+- [Wikipedia](https://www.wikipedia.org/) - A free, multilingual, open-collaborative online encyclopedia created and maintained by a community of volunteer editors, dedicated to making knowledge accessible to everyone.
 - [A Declaration of the Independence of Cyberspace](https://www.eff.org/cyberspace-independence) - A manifesto written by John Perry Barlow, proclaiming the independence of the Internet from the control of governments.
 - [Creative Commons](https://creativecommons.org/) - A non-profit organization that provides free, easy-to-use copyright licenses to make creative works available for others to legally share and build upon.
 - [Hackerspaces](https://en.wikipedia.org/wiki/Hackerspace) - Community-operated physical spaces where people with common interests can meet, socialize, and collaborate.